 Botswana ~ Limpopo Valley, Horizon Horseback Mashatu

-7 night mobile safaris in south east Botswana, using comfortable tented camps, available year round.
-For confident, intermediate riders and above.
+7 night mobile safaris in eastern Botswana.
+Accommodation in comfortable tented camps, available year round.
+Suitable for confident, intermediate riders and above.

 Accommodation: 4∆ and 5∆ camps